 What is diphenhydramine?

 Diphenhydramine is an antihistamine.
 It is found in many medications, both prescription and over-the-counter.
-It is commonly used to treat allergy symptoms, and may also be used to treat nausea, vomiting, motion sickness, insomnia, and tremor of Parkinson’s disease.
-Diphenhydramine is sold under the brand names Benadryl®, Unisom®, Dormin®, or Nytol®.
+It is commonly used to treat allergy symptoms, and may also be used to treat nausea, motion sickness, insomnia, itchy skin, and tremor of Parkinson’s disease.
+Some of the brand names for diphenhydramine include: Benadryl®, Unisom®, Sominex®, or Nytol®.

 I just found out I am pregnant.
 Should I stop taking diphenhydramine?